luzuku/ram-share-lightning/README.md

-## RAM-share reproduction from ppwwyyxx in Lightning
+## RAM-share reproduction in Lightning

 Reproduction of https://github.com/ppwwyyxx/RAM-multiprocess-dataloader in Lightning.
 Worker PIDs are shared through a file.